guitarvydas/guitarvydas.github.io/_posts/2021-06-18-ASC (Working Paper).md

 # Dispatcher
 Components cannot call one another, the Dispatcher invokes components when they are ready and not-busy.
 # ASC Construction
-ASC are built in two stages:
+ASC are built in two stages:55
 - Template
 - Runnable.